RTEMS/rtems-docs/c-user/message/directives.md

 waiting on the message queue, although it is more efficient than the equivalent number of invocations of {ref}`InterfaceRtemsMessageQueueSend`.

+This directive unblocks receivers in a non-atomic way.
+Meaning, it will not only unblock those receivers it finds waiting at the queue when it is invoked but also any new receivers which start waiting for messages after it is invoked and before it returns.
+This may lead to infinite unblocking loops.

 ```{eval-rst}
 .. rubric:: CONSTRAINTS:
 ```